Home » Top 10 Tips for Buying Seeds Online

 Organic vs Non-Organic

 Certified organic seeds are guaranteed to be grown without synthetic inputs such as herbicides or pesticides.
-Meaning they have not been sprayed with toxic chemicals that enter the plant once sprayed.
+This means they have not been sprayed with toxic chemicals that enter the plant once they have been sprayed.

-Organic seeds cost more, but organic is the best choice if you are trying to give your family nutrient-dense, chemical-free foods.
+Although organic seeds cost more, they are the best choice if you want to feed your family nutrient-dense, chemical-free foods.

-Many companies sell certified organic and this is what I try my best to grow here on our homestead as well.
+Many companies sell certified organic products, and I also try my best to grow them on our homestead.

-So tell me, what shopping tips do you have for buying seed online?
-Please share with me in the comments below.
+So tell me, what shopping tips do you have for buying seeds online?
+Please share them in the comments below.

 Need More Garden Seed Help?